vedph/cadmus_tgr_doc/models.md

 - contents (`MsContent[]`):
   - start\* (`MsLocation`)
   - end\* (`MsLocation`)
-  - work (`string`, thesaurus): author and work; this can be picked from a thesaurus, or manually written.
+  - work (`string`, hierarchical thesaurus: `author-works`): author and work; this can be picked from a thesaurus, or manually written.
   - location (`string`)
   - title (`string`)
   - incipit\* (`string`)